Reed Ghazala: History

-Ghazala accidentally discovered the technique of circuit bending in the 1960s when he left a toy amplifier in his desk and heard it start to emit sounds comparable to those produced by expensive synthesizers of the day.
-The amplifier's casing had been opened, exposing its inner circuitry and allowing it to short circuit when placed against the metal desk.
-It is this chance aspect of bending that serves as the foundation of circuit-bending.
+Ghazala accidentally discovered the technique of circuit bending in the 1960s when a toy amplifier in his desk drawer began to make "very strange oscillating sweeping sounds".
+The amplifier's casing had been opened, exposing its inner circuitry and allowing it to short circuit against another metal object.
+Ghazala's work in the field progressed with the introduction of the Speak & Spell toy in 1978.

-Since discovering circuit bending, Ghazala has built countless instruments.
-These mostly consist of electronic toys modified with the circuit bending technique and customized until they barely resemble the original product.
+Ghazala has built many instruments during his career, mostly consisting of electronic toys modified with the circuit bending technique and customized until they barely resemble the original product.
 He has produced numerous audio compositions with these instruments which have been featured on many albums.
 He has also written a series of works relating to and teaching the circuit bending process, including his book, published by Wiley & Sons, titled Circuit-Bending: Build Your Own Alien Instruments.

 Ghazala coined the term "immediate canvas" in his work with circuit bending, which is the concept that through circuit bending the hurdles of electronic design are avoided.
 Anyone can step up to an open circuit and create, without needing to know electronic theory or daunting equations.
 Another term coined by Ghazala is BEAsape which means BioElectronicAudiosapien.
 When body contacts are used, the body of the performer is used as a variable resistor – there is a fusion between man and machine into one purpose which Ghazala says is something new zoologically and musically.